She Bangs: Composition and lyrics

 Musically, "She Bangs" is a dance song that features Latin and salsa music influences, and lasts for 4:42.
-According to Alfred Publishing Company's digital sheet music for the song, "She Bangs" is composed in the key of F# minor and set in the time signature of common time, with a groove of 142 beats per minute.
-Martin's vocals span from the low note of D4 to the high note of F#5.
+According to Alfred Publishing Company's digital sheet music for the song, "She Bangs" is composed in the key of F♯ minor and set in the time signature of common time, with a groove of 142 beats per minute.
+Martin's vocals span from the low note of D4 to the high note of F♯5.
 The song's instrumentation features "powerful" percussion, trumpet blasts, and tropical beats.
 Chris Willman of Entertainment Weekly wrote that the song begins with a "teasing snatch" of a "sputtering" Spanish guitar, before the disco beats start.
 The beats are followed by an "equally inevitable [...] driving" horn section, which Willman called reminiscent of the one on Martin's 1999 single "Livin' la Vida Loca".
 "She Bangs" was written by Desmond Child, Walter Afanasieff, and Draco Rosa, while the production was handled by Afanasieff and Rosa.
 Also, Glenn Monroig, Julia Sierra and Daniel López joined the original version's lyricists to write the Spanish version.

 Lyrically, "She Bangs" is similar to the singer's previous singles "María" (1995) and "Livin la Vida Loca"; it tells a "tale of a wild woman who may be hard to let go and even harder to hold".
 Desmond Child told ABC News that "She Bangs" is "a metaphor for the universe", and explained about it: "You know the big bang theory?
 So the universe is really this 'mother universe' — she bangs, and explodes [...]
 She moves.
 The planets, the galaxies, are all moving.
 That's what it means."
 Billboard wrote that the song's lyrics are "insane" and will make cynics drive away in a triumph, "Talk to me, tell me the news/ You'll wear me out like a pair of shoes/We'll dance until the band goes home/Then you're gone, yeah baby."

 Critical reception

 "She Bangs" was met with widely positive reviews from music critics.
 The staff of Billboard magazine praised the song and wrote that "She Bangs" is "simply manic with exuberance and energy", being designed to ignite the flavor of "Livin' la Vida Loca".
 According to the staff, the single was just what the radio needed at the time of release, a "summertime smash" in the fall season.
 Also from Billboard, Taylor Mims described it as a "danceable track meshed a salsa flare with heavy rock guitar and an irresistible pop beat for universal appeal".
-Similarly to the staff, Allison Stewart from the Chicago Tribune called the song "clamorous" but thought that it replicates "La Vida Loca".
+Similarly to the staff, Allison Stewart from the Chicago Tribune called the song "clamorous" but thought that it replicates "Livin' La Vida Loca".
 Sean Piccoli and Lawrence A. Johnson of the Sun-Sentinel agreed with Stewart and noted that the resemblance of the song is a result of both songs being produced by Rosa.
 The two of them further noted that the song's credits include a personnel consisting of 34 people, opining the "life of any serious party knows: It's all about the entourage".